Wallace Ray Davis: Death

 Davis died on February 16, 2007, in Jacksonville, Florida, from kidney failure after complications from a fifteen-month bout with cancer.
 Television coverage of the funeral was broadcast by First Coast News Channel 25 in Jacksonville, Florida.
-In 1992, Davis suffered a near death heart attack and would later receive a heart transplant after being diagnosed with cardio-myopathy in 1997.
+In 1992, Davis suffered a near-death heart attack and would later receive a heart transplant after being diagnosed with cardiomyopathy in 1997.
 Ray Davis is survived by 6 children, 19 grandchildren and one great-grandchild.